jnozzi/cocoadev.com/markdown/OverridingLimitsOnWindowSizes.md

 ----

-You can download and have a look at the source to the General/OmniInspector framework for more information on how to do this: http://www.omnigroup.com/ftp/pub/software/Source/General/MacOSX/Frameworks/
+You can download and have a look at the source to the OmniInspector framework for more information on how to do this: http://www.omnigroup.com/ftp/pub/software/Source/MacOSX/Frameworks/

 ----

-Have you seen -General/[NSWindow (General/NSRect)constrainFrameRect:(General/NSRect)frameRect toScreen:(General/NSScreen *)screen]?
+Have you seen -[NSWindow (NSRect)constrainFrameRect:(NSRect)frameRect toScreen:(NSScreen *)screen]?
 Try overriding that in a subclass to return frameRect.

 ----

-I tried to compile the General/OmniInspector source, but I couldn't because I'm using Mac OS 10.4.11; General/OmniInspector requires Leopard.
+I tried to compile the OmniInspector source, but I couldn't because I'm using Mac OS 10.4.11; OmniInspector requires Leopard.
 Inside the project, I did find some graphics for titlebars and things, but it would still be nicer to link against the system resources.
 If I can't do that, I will probably use these graphics (I assume that The Omni Group's source code license also covers source graphics: http://www.omnigroup.com/developer/sourcelicense/).

-I also tried to subclass General/NSPanel and overriding     constrainFrameRect: toScreen:.
-Using     General/NSLog(), it appeared that the method was only called when the window is told to reveal itself and when I move the window by its titlebar.
+I also tried to subclass NSPanel and overriding     constrainFrameRect: toScreen:.
+Using     NSLog(), it appeared that the method was only called when the window is told to reveal itself and when I move the window by its titlebar.
 The method was NOT called when I resized the window, and telling the method to return     frameRect had no effect.
 Here is the code:

-//General/MyPanel.m
+//MyPanel.m

-#import "General/MyPanel.h"
+#import "MyPanel.h"

-@implementation General/MyPanel
+@implementation MyPanel

--(General/NSRect)constrainFrameRect:(General/NSRect)frameRect toScreen:(General/NSScreen *)screen
+-(NSRect)constrainFrameRect:(NSRect)frameRect toScreen:(NSScreen *)screen
 {
-	General/NSLog(@"constrainFrameRect:{{%f, %f} {%f, %f}} toScreen:%@",
+	NSLog(@"constrainFrameRect:{{%f, %f} {%f, %f}} toScreen:%@",
 		  frameRect.size.width,frameRect.size.height,
 		  frameRect.origin.x,frameRect.origin.y,
 		  screen);